May 7, 2020

 Develop digital literacy programs to utilize when expanding broadband coverage.
 Simply providing broadband access does not guarantee parents and students have the skills to use it to maximize student learning.
 Digital inclusion for traditionally underserved and disconnected communities is a necessary component of bridging the digital divide.

-Legislate Technology Accommodations for Remote Learning.
-In Pennsylvania, Senate Bill 440, which passed in July 2019, requires that districts opting to use technology to offer remote instruction must outline accommodations for students with limited/no internet access.
+Legislate technology accommodations for remote learning.
 In Minnesota, state law requires that districts that wish to have “e-learning days” in lieu of school closures submit implementation plans to the Minnesota Department of Education.
 A plan submitted by a district will not be approved unless it has accommodations in place for both online instruction and for children and families with restricted and/or no internet access.
 Each student’s teacher must be accessible via online instruction or by telephone.
 An “e-learning” day, as stated by statute 120A.414, is “…a school day where a school offers full access to online instruction provided by students’ individual teachers due to inclement weather.”